Quick CV Dropoff

-Your closing sentence should be reaffirmation of your enthusiasm and that you are the best candidate for the role.
+Your closing sentence should reaffirm your enthusiasm and emphasize that you are the best candidate for the role.

-Recruiters do not want to wade through pages of copy, so keep your supporting statement as brief as possible, while still including all the requested information.
-Once you have finished, go back and remove anything redundant out.
-Also, make sure you get a friend or colleague to proofread the statement before you sent it.
+Recruiters do not want to wade through pages of copy, so keep your supporting statement as brief as possible while still including all the requested information.
+Once you have finished, go back and remove anything redundant.
+Also, make sure you get a friend or colleague to proofread the statement before you send it.

-Good luck and remember your TPP Consultant is there to assist you and answer any questions you may have, you can contact your consultant here.
+Good luck, and remember your TPP Consultant is there to assist you and answer any questions you may have.